openid/OpenYOLO-Spec/common/definitions.md

 Hints are a variant of credentials that are tailored to account discovery and new account creation.
-They are represented by a separate protocol buffer message from credentials, in order to allow for future extension that may diverge from the definition of credentials.
+They are represented by a separate protocol buffer message from credentials, in order to allow for future extension that might diverge from the definition of credentials.
 Hints are represented by the following protocol buffer message: